 Limited Wings.
 You have wings that give you the following benefits:

-- You can use Soften fall from Acrobatics even if you are not capable.
+- You can use Soften fall from Nimbleness even if you are not capable.

-- You have advantage on Acrobatics checks to Soften fall and Athletics checks to Jump.
+- You have advantage on Athletics checks to Jump and Nimbleness checks to Soften fall.